Search Railroad Sites For:

 C.M.
 Steve Grande downstairs In the Texas before the toilets failed in this Sleeping Car.

 C.M.
-Andy Smith who kept Trainorders.com updated on our trip.
+Andy Smith, who kept Trainorders.com updated on our trip/

-Steam engine 25 on display in Flagstaff.
-I had breakfast with the Winstons and Larry with me having French Toast and sausage patties.
-Back in my room I finally had a chance to look at the cards the McFadden kids had made for me while I listened to Aerosmith "Permanent Vacation".
-The kids did a really excellent job in creating the cards and it was very had for me to select the top three but after 45 minutes I did it.
-I then went back to the Lounge Car to enjoy the morning.
+I detrained for a walk in the cold, crisp morning air and photographed Southwest Forest Products 2-8-0 25 on display.
+I had French toast and sausage patties for breakfast with the Walker's and Larry.
+Back in my room, I finally had a chance to look at the cards the McFadden students had made for me, while I listened to Aerosmith's "Permanent Vacation".
+The children did a really excellent job in creating the cards and it was very hard for me to select the top three but after 45 minutes, I did.
+I then went back to the lounge car to enjoy the morning and were joined by Carl, Tom and Larry.

 Arizona.